-Participation (10%)
+Participation (15%)

 Students will also be required to provide a participation grade for themselves and for each member of their research cluster at the end of the semester which will be factored into their participation grade.
-Students will be given a participation grade for their engagement in class and on class bulletin boards.
+Students will be given a participation grade for their engagement in class, on class bulletin boards, and in required 3-minute presentations of weekly topics in class.